The Sweet Life (Act Like You're Interested)

 November 5 - 24, 2011

-A show with many threads, 'The Sweet Life (Act Like You're Interested)' was an intimate gathering of concepts and objects about disconnections, inter-personal perception, inclusion and exclusion, loss and familial drift, Troy's dad, and Fellini's La Dolce Vita.
+A show with many threads, 'The Sweet Life (Act Like You're Interested)' was an intimate gathering of concepts and objects about disconnections, inter-personal perception, inclusion and exclusion, loss and familial drift, my dad, and Fellini's La Dolce Vita.
 Guest starring Sharon Arnold, Shaun Kardinal and Erin Shafkind.